briggsprashar/sports_metric_analysis/Project.md

 - Distance Total: Provides a workload lens, critical for balancing training load and injury prevention.

-- Peak Propulsice Power: These thresholds make PPP a practical and actionable marker for coaches and practitioners to integrate into daily monitoring frameworks
+- Peak Propulsive Power: These thresholds make PPP a practical and actionable marker for coaches and practitioners to integrate into daily monitoring frameworks

 <br />